yrmvgh/yiufcrawl/FUTURE.md

 future.
 Then if you go to manually pick up a mace again, that will change your auto-pickup options too.

 This would probably just be an option: adaptive-autopickup = true  or something like that.

+## For vim like keyboard interaction

+The macroing system can be tightened up a bit, and introduction of more relative commands could greatly improve macro power.
+With an extended, well designed vim-like keyboard interface, you would be able to build macros for most of the things that you need lua scripts for now, which I think will make advanced gaming more accessible to players that would be too intimidated by trying to create a lua script.
+I'm talking about something so powerful you could program your own auto-explore or auto-fight macros in the same way you make simple macros today, without needing to touch a lua script.